angeluisq96/Profundizando-Hooks-S9/README.md

 ### 6.- journal thunks and journalSlice
   Create mooks to dispatch and getState. then first test in startMewNote, await startNewNote and expect savingNewNote, addNewEmptyNote, setActiveNote

+### 7.- Create and set environments key
+  Create mooks to dispatch and getState. then first test in startMewNote, await startNewNote and expect savingNewNote, addNewEmptyNote, setActiveNote